Skip to main content

 • Safely sharing information to coordinate care

-“We have to make sure that we are in front of consumers, providing them not only with the administrative capabilities needed to ensure they can get care in case they are sick, but to make sure that we are personalizing that wellness journey for them,” Bhatt said.
+“We have to make sure that we are in front of consumers, providing them not only with the administrative capabilities needed to ensure they can get care in case they are sick, but to make sure that we are personalizing that wellness journey for them,” Lavu said.
 “Over the past few years, we’ve been focused on enhancing our digital tools to drive that engagement.”

 Related Stories